One of my biggest life events in 2014 was becoming obsessed with RuPaul’s Drag Race.

-Resort-Wear Tearaway: She comes out doing the Gaga from Paparazzi cruches in a white and black diamond cardboard wrapper – not exactly resort.
-Her nude look is awesome though – somewhat sexy granny panties beneath a corset and boustier.
+Resort-Wear Tearaway: She comes out doing the Gaga from Paparazzi crutches in a white and black diamond cardboard wrapper – not exactly resort.
+Her nude look is awesome though – somewhat sexy granny panties beneath a corset and bustier.
 Very apropos.

 Initial Look: Ultra-horrific Russian flag themed jumpsuit, but she’s like a prettier Willam without man-jaw and constant 5-o’clock shadow.
 Seriously: great face.

-Spring Glamour: This one felt actually runway caliber – a yellow and white jagged-striped super-hero jumpsuit with a cape bearing a slightly different pattern.
-Her name?
-Major Vertigo!
+Spring Glamour: This one felt actually runway caliber – a yellow and white, jagged-striped, super-hero jumpsuit with a cape in a slightly different pattern.
+(Her name?
+Major Vertigo!)

 Chattery: “We have to be naked and I have the body of a 55-year old Irish rock-climber!”